In this article, we use the language of ‘attempts’ to study various rulings regarding when actions and activations are legal.

 You cannot Special Summon during the turn you activate this card.

-Again, the important factor here is whether a Special Summon was actually ‘attempted’ or not.
-Duality cannot be activated if a Special Summon was attempted that turn.
+The important factor here is whether a Special Summon was actually successful or not.
+Duality cannot be activated if a Special Summon was successful that turn.

-For Special Summons that do not occur while a Chain is resolving, whether the Summon is negated or not, the Special Summon is still attempted.
-So for example, even if an Xyz Summon is negated by Solemn Warning, Duality cannot be used later in the turn.
+For Special Summons that do not occur while a Chain is resolving, if the Special Summon is negated, the Special Summon was not successful.
+So for example, if an Xyz Summon is negated by Solemn Warning, Pot of Duality can be used later in the turn.

-For Special Summons that occur during a resolving Chain, if the activation of the effect is negated, then the Special Summon was NOT attempted.
-Otherwise, the Special Summon is still attempted.
+For Special Summons that occur during a resolving Chain, if the activation of the effect or the effect itself is negated, then the Special Summon was also not successful.

 For example, suppose the effect of Summoner Monk activates: